[?] Subscribe To This Site

 • Disinfect feeders and crocks on a regular schedule as well, and certainly every time you change out the cage.

 • Propane torches are great for burning hairs off cages.
-(Heheh - remove the rabbit from the cage first.)
-Note that using torches may shorten the life of the cage.
-I think it might weaken the galvanizing and allow rust to build up sooner.
+Note that using torches may shorten the life of the cage, as it tends to weaken the galvanizing and allow rust to build up more quickly.

 • Use metal nest boxes and disinfect with bleach before every use.